 Of course, Google Search Console’s error report—like all the tools discussed in this post—is far from a complete picture of your website’s errors.
 For all of Google’s crawling power, they can and do miss broken links that lead to errors.
 As well, like with external crawl tools, errors can exist in places away from Google’s purview—such as in email newsletters, social media sites, or offline marketing.

-If you haven’t already, you need to setup Google Search Console for your website and you need to look at the reports in Google Search Console on a regular basis.
-This includes looking at and using the Configuration report.
+If you haven’t already, you need to set up Google Search Console for your website and you need to look at the reports in Google Search Console regularly.
+This includes looking at and using the Coverage report.
 But, again, don’t use this tool in isolation.
 Instead, use Google Search Console alongside the other tools discussed for the best results.

 Bing Webmaster Tools provides a list of 404 errors found as well.
 In the sidebar, expand “SEO” and then click “SEO Reports”.
 On this table, if Bing found any 404 errors, they will be listed under the “Http 400-499 errors” error type.
 You can click on this error to see which pages are returning the error.
 As with Google Search Console, the data is limited but this is another way to get insight into what errors may exist on your website.

 Running a website for your business requires a lot of work.
 You must invest a lot of time, money, and effort to get people to notice, visit, and use your website.
 The last thing you want is to lose visitors as a result of 404 errors.
 By finding and fixing every 404 error that is costing you business, you can prevent a drop in rankings or conversions.
 Checking for 404 errors on your website requires using a multitude of tools to find every 404 on your website and to fully understand what those errors are costing your business.
 As well, you need to regularly use different tools to monitor for 404 errors since 404s can resurface in sporadic intervals.

 If you need help, please contact me today, and let’s talk about what errors (404 or otherwise) are holding back your website and SEO performance.